 Vocational Fund for Alaska’s Future – Workforce Development Grant Program Deadline: Wednesday, October 25, 2017 by 5:00pm AKST

 The Vocational Fund for Alaska’s Future (VFAF) grant program seeks applications from eligible organizations for projects that sharpen vocational skills and contribute to the competitiveness of Alaska’s natural resource and overall economy.
 Proposed projects should be focused on building skills of relevance to natural resource development industries such as oil & gas and mining.
 Projects that build and refine skills that are cross-cutting across a variety of industries and sectors will be especially competitive.

 Grant awards support professional staff and board of directors in their efforts to build the capacity of their organizations.
 Eligibility is limited to 501(c)3 nonprofit, or equivalent, organizations located in the state of Alaska.
 Please take a couple moments and check out our Frequently Asked Questions section!

-Mini-Grants from the Seward Community Foundation are available throughout the year.
-These are a quick method to assist nonprofit organizations and projects in the Seward/Moose Pass communities.
-Effective January 1st, 2015, the awards are for up to $1,000 and can be applied for easily with our new online application.
+Mini-grants from the Seward Community Foundation are available throughout the year.
+These are a quick method to assist nonprofit organizations and charitable projects/programs in the Seward and Moose Pass communities.
+Effective January 1st, 2015, organizations can request up to $1,000.

 The Kodiak Community Foundation seeks grant applications from nonprofit (or equivalent) organizations that are in or serve the Kodiak Archipelago.
 Awarded grant proposals must be completed within one year.
 Learn more about this grant opportunity on this page.